In This Article

 What Is Lanolin?

 Lanolin has been used since ancient Greek times and is a multi-faceted asset that is becoming more popular when formulating moisturizing skincare products.
+Since it is an emollient ingredient, lanolin is an excellent option for sealing moisture into the skin—making it perfect for the winter months.
 This potent component is derived from oil secreted by sheep to condition their wool.
 Lanolin is then collected when the wool is sheared.
-Though it can get a bad rap for being received from an animal source, lanolin itself is nothing more than a natural substance ("Lanolin is a cruelty-free product," mentions Dr. Lipman).
-Lanolin has been classified as an emollient, which means that it traps in moisture, and reduces the skin's overall moisture loss.
+Though it can get a bad rap for being received from an animal source, lanolin itself is nothing more than a natural substance ("Lanolin is a cruelty-free product," mentions Lipman).
+It has been classified as an emollient, which means that it traps in moisture and reduces the skin's overall moisture loss.
 Emollients are typically used during the treatment of dry, itchy, or scaly skin conditions.
 In addition to its many skin benefits, lanolin is also used as a nipple ointment for sore nursing mothers, is included in diaper rash creams for babies, and is an ingredient in many lip balms, such as Lanolips.

 Benefits of Lanolin for Skin